WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -   RequestAttestationAction
 -   DeliverAttestationAction

-### 2.4 Alice shares her education verification, and future updates, with a professional networking site
+### 2.4 Alice Shares Her Education Verification, and Future Updates, with a Professional Networking Site

-Alice has graduated from College, possesses an attestation from the College, and wants to share her existing and future education attestations with a professional networking site.
+Alice has graduated from college, possesses an attestation from the College, and wants to share her existing and future education attestations with a professional networking site.

 #### Assumptions